Settings

 Otherwise for standard queries, it's great.

-bvrmn a year ago
+bvrmn 2 years ago

 Static templates for SQL becomes a chore to express dynamic queries.
 A dynamic query depends from incoming request.
 For example search filters should add or delete conditional expressions for a query.